NobilityDeviant/ZenDownloader/README.md

 # Requirements

-**ZenDownloader** currently only supports Windows and Debian based Linux. x64 Only.
+**ZenDownloader** currently only supports Windows and Debian/RHEL based Linux.
+*You can still try to run it with IntelliJ if your OS supports it: [Building](https://github.com/NobilityDeviant/ZenDownloader/blob/master/README.md#building)*

 It has been tested on Windows 7, Windows 10, Windows 11, Ubuntu 22.04.04, Pop!_OS 22.04 and Fedora 42.